CDThomas/clox/README.md

 ```

 ## Clox

+⚠️ *WIP - this implementation of Clox is not complete yet and doesn't have all of the features of Lox*.

 Clox is lifted directly from the code in the book (apart from some minor differences in formatting).
 The source code is in the [`c`](./c) directory.